fansilet-roles/netdata/README.md

 [![Build Status](https://travis-ci.org/isca0/netdata.svg?branch=master)](https://travis-ci.org/isca0/netdata)

+Install, update netdata and adjsut a few more util things on netdata.conf.

-Install, update and bind netdata to a specific address.
+This role can bind to a specific address, setup a registry, configure retention time,
+adjust KSM(Kernel Same-page Merging) and a few more things.
+Keep reading. :wink:
-This role use the netdata static64 script to install netdata, so it can be used in any kind of
+The installation process of this role use the netdata static64 script to install, so it can be
-GNU/Linux distribution.
+used in any kind of GNU/Linux distribution.
+But i tested it on Centos6,7 and CoreOS.

 Requirements
 ------------

-The target host will need python, bash and curl.
+The target host will need python and bash.

 Role Variables
 --------------

-This are the variables you can adjust in your playbook
+This is the variables you can adjust in your playbook:

-  **netdataupdate** : can be setted to True are False.
+  **netdataupdate** : can be setted to True or False.
 If True netdata will be installed and updated.

+  **historytime** : How much time you want to retention of data.
+Default is 3600 == 1Hour

+  **updatetime** : Adjust data collection frequency, Default 1 == 1s.
+On weak devices set this to 3 or more.

+  **ksmset** : Manage KSM Settings, this can increase 50~60% of netdata performance.
+Default is True

   **bind** : if setted to True, netdata will bind to the private address matched on **ipaddrs** variable.